psamson0v/sdet-interview-question/README.md

 can optionally be specified.
 In this case, only cities from that country are returned.
 The following limits apply:
 - A city name can only be up to 100 characters long
 - A city must belong to a valid country
+- The search endpoint will not work for inputs of less than 2 characters